Ohio auto accident attorney investigating trash collection injuries and garbage truck accident lawsuits on behalf of injured plaintiffs nationwide

 - Faulty tires or poorly maintained machinery

-- Trucks may not an underride guard
+- Trucks may not have an underride guard, which can be illegal

 Regardless of the cause of an accident, following an injury, it should be investigated by an experienced lawyer to assess damages and potentially recover compensation for injuries and damages.
 If possible, following any garbage truck accident, collect witness testimony and photographic evidence of the scene.